williamphk/LeetCode-JS/README.md

 ### 13. Longest Substring Without Repeating Characters

 - A condition should be set to determine when to move the left pointer.

+### 15. Minimum Window Substring

+- Using a counter to track if the condition is being satistied through the loop.